Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

 TODO brief explanation on "2 x 1" for Setonix - virtual cores for the partition

+We know that 2GB memory will be sufficient for this process.
+Let's explicitly configure that.

+!!! tip: Isn't 1 CPU enough?

+    Note that different values are provided based on the specific, low-cost queue and partition.

+    TODO: average number of cores available based on memory requirements.
+    Revisit in the resourcing section.

+!!! example "Exercises"

+    === "Gadi (PBS)"

+        Add the following code block in `conf/pbspro.config`

+        ```groovy title='custom.config
+        process {
+            cpu = 4 // 'queue' normalbw = 128 GB / 28 CPU ~ 4.6
+            memory = 2.GB
+        }
+        ```

+    === "Pawsey (Slurm)"

+    Add the following code block in `conf/slurm.config`

+        ```groovy title='custom.config
+        process {
+            cpu = 2 // 'work' partition = 230 GB / 128 CPU ~ 1.8
+            memory = 2.GB
+        }
+        ```

 !!! example "Exercises"

     TODO add the QoL additions from nf-core config 1.2.